Preference-grounded Token-level Guidance for Language Model Fine-tuning: Introduction

 While these approaches have contributed to the development of several revolutionary products \citep[\eg,][]{bai2022constitutional,gpt42023}, a mismatch issue has emerged from the perspective of guiding LM fine-tuning.
 Concretely, the sequence-level preference is not grounded into the token level, where LM training losses occur.
 This means that there is a \textit{mismatch} in granularity between the feedback and training losses --- the preference is coarse-grained while the training losses are fine-grained.
 This issue is similar to the delayed-feedback problem in reinforcement learning (RL) \citep{andrychowicz2017hindsight,liu2018competitive,aim2021}, where informative feedback is available only at the end of the trajectory (sequence) and not at any of the intermediate timesteps.
 Previous studies have noted that this problem could have a negative impact on the empirical performance of the resulting LMs \citep{takanobu2019guided,wang2020learning}, as it introduces a more challenging learning problem characterized by higher gradient variance and lower sample efficiency to achieve the learning goal \citep{sqltext2021,snell2022offline}.

-To address this granularity mismatch, in this paper, we focus on the following problem: \textit{How can we effectively ground sequence-level preference into token-level guidance for LM fine-tuning?} We propose an alternate training process that alternates between two stages: learning preference-grounded token-level guidance and improving the LM using the learned guidance.
+To address this granularity mismatch, we focus on the following question: \textit{How can we effectively ground sequence-level preference into token-level guidance for LM fine-tuning?} We propose an alternate training process that alternates between two stages: learning preference-grounded token-level guidance and improving the LM using the learned guidance.
 This alternate process reduces the requirement on supervised data and targets the low-data regime, \eg, few/zero-shot learning, where task-specific supervised (pre-)training is infeasible and initial LMs have weak zero-shot abilities.